rspec/rspec-tmbundle/README.md

 ## RVM Integration

-There are lots of ways to configure TextMate to work with `rvm`, but this is the one the we recommend:
+There are lots of ways to configure TextMate to work with `rvm`, but this is the one that we recommend:

 With rvm installed, take the full path to `rvm-auto-ruby`, found via: `which rvm-auto-ruby`